Subscribe to Body Moments Newsletter and get a FREE e-book!

 • For these foam roller exercises you will need a 36-inch foam roller.

 • For the first foam roller exercise, lay on your back on the floor.
-Place the foam roller at a comfortable spot under you hips.
+Position the foam roller under your hips.

 • Grasp the foam roller on each side.